Track machine learning training runs

 To see all of the experiments in a workspace that you have access to, click Experiments in the sidebar.
 This icon appears only when you are in the machine learning persona.

 The experiment page lists all runs associated with the experiment.
-From the table, you can open the run page for any run associated with the experiment by clicking its Start Time.
+From the table, you can open the run page for any run associated with the experiment by clicking its Run Name.
 The Source column gives you access to the notebook version that created the run.
 You can also search and filter runs by metrics or parameter settings.

 For instructions on logging runs to workspace experiments, see Logging example notebook.

 Click Workspace in the sidebar.